Essential information for arts undergraduate students - Faculty of Arts

 Where to get help and advice in the faculty

-The faculty has administrative offices on the Caulfield and Clayton campuses, as well as contact staff at Monash University Malaysia and the South Africa campuses.
+The faculty has administrative offices on the Caulfield and Clayton campuses, as well as contact staff at the Monash University Malaysia campus.
 Students are encouraged to visit or contact these offices if they require assistance with any matter relating to their studies with the faculty.
 Contact details and location information for all campuses is available on the faculty website.

 Information on course structure, unit choices and an online progression check request facility are available in the Course and unit information section of the Arts faculty website.
 Students are strongly encouraged to seek advice regarding any problems they experience with studies or workload.
 The faculty has experienced course progression advisers available who can assist students with all administrative inquiries or direct them to the correct service for academic difficulties.
 Students should observe the relevant course requirements listed in this Handbook to avoid getting into course-related difficulties, which might result in a delay in completing their course.